lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ### Description

-`encodingDesc` provides deetails about the encoding methods used in the text and the schema followed.
+`encodingDesc` provides details about the encoding methods used in the text and the schema followed.

 ### Rules